top of page

 What to Expect

-Swelling and numbness: Swelling may persist for up to 6 month, and numbness around the incision is common due to nerve disruption.
+• Swelling and Numbness: Swelling may persist for up to six months, and numbness above the incision is common due to nerve disruption.

-Activity restrictions: Avoid heavy lifting, strenuous exercise, and bending over for the first 6 weeks.
+• Activity Restrictions: Avoid heavy lifting, strenuous exercise, and bending over for the first six weeks.

-Diet and hydration: Maintain a balanced diet rich in protein and vitamins to support tissue repair.
-Drink plenty of water.
-Keep your TED stockings on.
+• Diet and Hydration: Maintain a balanced diet rich in protein and vitamins to support tissue repair.
+Drink plenty of water and keep your TED stockings on.

 Tips for Comfort and Safety